EUPP-benchmark/climetlab-eumetnet-postprocessing-benchmark/README.md

 ds = cml.load_dataset('eumetnet-postprocessing-benchmark-training-data-gridded-forecasts-surface', "2017-12-02", "2t", "highres")
 fcs = ds.to_xarray()
 ```
-which download the deterministic (high-resolution) forecasts for the 2 metre temperature.
+which download the deterministic (high-resolution) forecasts for the 2 metres temperature.
 Once obtained, the corresponding observations can be retrieved in the [xarray](http://xarray.pydata.org/en/stable/index.html) format by using the `get_observations_as_xarray` method:
 ``` python
 obs = ds.get_observations_as_xarray()